Expressions using Clothes

-A situation which includes a serious dispute or even fight in order to achieve something.
+Meaning: A situation that includes a serious dispute or even fight in order to achieve something

 Ex: I have been a friendly person so far, but now the gloves are off!

-If something is below the belt, then we are talking about unacceptable behavior.
+Meaning: If something is below the belt, then we are talking about unacceptable behaviour.

 Ex: He told her that she was stupid which she felt as a hit below the belt.

-Refers to people who are not capable of making decision independently or without their mother or wife.
+Meaning: Refers to people who cannot make decisions independently or without their mother or wife.

 Ex: He is 45 years old but he’s still tied to his mother’s apron strings.